h4cc/awesome-elixir/README.md

 * [Elixir Cookbook](https://www.packtpub.com/application-development/elixir-cookbook) - This book is a set of recipes grouped by topic by Paulo A Pereira (2015).
 * [Elixir do zero à concorrência](https://www.casadocodigo.com.br/products/livro-elixir) - (Portuguese) The book provides introduction to functional and concurrent programming with Elixir by Tiago Davi(2014).
 * [Elixir in Action](https://www.manning.com/books/elixir-in-action-second-edition) - A brief intro to the language followed by a more detailed look at building production-ready systems in Elixir by Saša Jurić (2015).
+* [Elixir Succinctly](https://www.syncfusion.com/ebooks/elixir-succinctly) - A short book to learn the basic of Elixir and its ecosystem.
 * [Erlang and Elixir for Imperative Programmers](https://leanpub.com/erlangandelixirforimperativeprogrammers) - Introduction to Erlang and Elixir in the context of functional concepts by Wolfgang Loder (2016).
 * [Erlang in Anger](http://www.erlang-in-anger.com/) - This book intends to be a little guide about how to be the Erlang medic in a time of war by Fred Hebert (2014).
+* [Études for Elixir](https://www.oreilly.com/library/view/etudes-for-elixir/9781491917640/) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).
 * [Functional Web Development with Elixir, OTP, and Phoenix](https://pragprog.com/book/lhelph/functional-web-development-with-elixir-otp-and-phoenix) - Open doors to powerful new techniques that will get you thinking about web development in fundamentally new ways (2017).
 * [Getting Started - Elixir](https://github.com/potatogopher/elixir-getting-started) - PDF, MOBI, and EPUB documents for Elixir's Getting Started tutorial (2016).
 * [Hands-on Elixir & OTP: Cryptocurrency trading bot](https://www.elixircryptobot.com) - Want to learn Elixir & OTP by creating a real-world project?
 With Hands-on *Elixir & OTP: Cryptocurrency trading bot* you will gain hands-on experience by working on an interesting software project.
 We will explore all the key abstractions and essential principles through iterative implementation improvements.
 (2021).